Jayz-yuors/Scientific-Calculator-Py-/README.md

 - **Structured Error Handling** to ensure robust input validation.
 - **Wide Scope of Applications** including academic, engineering, and computational use cases.

   ---
+- ## PLEASE REFER THE FOLDER STRUCTURE OF **Calculator[Under this Repository]** - For implementing this project upon your Workplace.

+---

 ## 🧭 Use Case